Rather than searching and applying for jobs, do you want your next job to find you? In the not-too-distant future, it might!

 When you understand how social recruiting works and how to make your best impression on employers using social media, your next job (and the jobs after that) may find you.

-In 2017, as in 2011 (and earlier), LinkedIn stays in the lead for social recruiting.
+In 2017, as in the past few years, LinkedIn stays in the lead for social recruiting.
 It is known as the "professional social network."
 And, it is clearly the social network that recruiters have preferred, although, as the chart below from JobVite.com indicates, Facebook is not far behind.

 Social recruiting is not an un-mixed blessing.
-It provides employers with a more robust representation of the job seeker than any resume or application provides.
+It provides employers with a much more robust representation of the job seeker than any resume or application provides.

-However, too much information may be available - from party photos which should not be viewed by a potential employer to information about chronic illnesses, politics, religion, financial, and family situations, etc. This personal information is not normally considered in an employer's hiring decision.
+Often, too much information may be available -- from party (and other) photos which should not be viewed by a potential employer to information about age, chronic illnesses, politics, religion, financial, and family situations, etc. This personal information is not normally considered in an employer's hiring decision.

 Google and the other search engines devour social postings, so everything Tweeted or posted on Facebook, LinkedIn, your personal blog, or a comment on someone else's blog may be shown to a potential employer by a search engine today or next year.

 Carefully using social media when you're actively job hunting - and when you are employed - can boost your job search, connecting you with opportunities you didn't know existed and would never have discovered any other way.